 (told ya!), because if we rearrange the equation by subtracting (probability A happens) from each side, we get

 1 – (probability A happens) = (probability "not A" happens).

-If we know the probability that an event happens, we also know the probability that the event doesn't happen.
+If we know the probability that an event happens, we also know the probability that the event doesn't happen: just subtract it from 1.
 Again, this discovery may seem intuitive to you, but it's always nice to back up intuition with some good old-fashioned formulas.